 Incredibly, the Welshman was on the losing side for every single one of his first 24 appearances for the club, leading some ‘experts’ to suggest he was jinxed.

 Winless hoodoos aside, Bale’s first two years under Harry Redknapp was hampered by a recurring foot injury and a knee ligament problem.
 There was even talk of a move to Birmingham City.
-Imagine that?

 But after undergoing knee surgery in the summer of 2009, Bale broke his curse in his first game back in a 5-0 defeat of Burnley.
 And it only got better from there.